andersstensland/mymovies/README.md

    npm start

 ## Usage
-Great job on setting up MyMovies!
-Now, let's dive into how users can make the most out of your web app.

 Browsing Movies
 Homepage: Upon entering the website, users are greeted with a curated selection of movies.
 They can scroll through this section to discover new and popular releases.